apioak/apioak/README.md

 - **Users**

-    - Support user login and registration.
+    - Support users login and registration.

-    - Support user creation and editing.
+    - Support users to create, edit and delete.

     - Support users to disable globally.